-Hooray!
 You’ve made it to Part 3 of pricing your food photography.
-You now have some hard figures in your food photography pricing and you’re ready to shoot them over to your next (or even first) client!
-In this post, I want to chat to you about how to get the most out of your pricing.
+In this post, I want to chat with you about how to get the most out of your pricing.

 These are the most useful tips that I have learned over the years of selling my food photography services.